 Tests and Assessments

 In September each year, the whole school takes standardised tests in English and Maths followed later in the year by cognitive assessments.
 The results from these tests are used alongside teacher feedback to measure attainment, progress and potential.
-Girls identified as needing any additional support will initially be offered a short series of booster lessons.
+Girls identified as needing additional support will initially be offered a series of booster lessons.
 However in some cases further specialist assessment may be offered in order to gain a better understanding of their profile.
 Any girls who are placed on our Special Educational Needs Register will have an Individual Education Plan drawn up, which gives details of their needs, guidance for teaching staff, together with details of their learning targets.